Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: Experiments

-\textbf{Larger Datasets Allow More Repetition.} $E(K,N)$ increases with the number of fresh data sizes and eventually saturates for sufficiently large fresh datasets.
+\paragraph{Larger Datasets Allow More Repetition.} $E(K,N)$ increases with the number of fresh data sizes and eventually saturates for sufficiently large fresh datasets.
 Our results challenge the data-constrained scaling laws proposed by~\citet{muennighoff2023scaling}, which assume a uniform effective number of epochs across different fresh data sizes.
-In Figure~\ref{fig:loss-step}, similar to Figure 4 of~\citet{nakkiran2020deepbootstrap}, which presents alike loss curves for experiments on CIFAR datasets, we show that at the critical points where one-pass training start to outperform multi-epoch training significantly, $E(K,N)$ increases as $N$ increases.
+In Figure~\ref{fig:loss-step}, we show that at the critical points where one-pass training start to outperform multi-epoch training significantly, $E(K,N)$ increases as $N$ increases.
 This suggests the continued potential for scaling pretraining through multi-epoch training with larger datasets.

+\paragraph{Fitting Experiments.}In \Cref{fig:ek-n-saturation point}, to provide real-world evidence that larger datasets can be repeated more, we plot the saturation point values for different $N$ to illustrate how they vary with $N$.
+Then we fit them as a function of $N$; see Appendix~\ref{app:fitting experiments} for details of the fitting procedure.

+Surprisingly, though we do not claim that $E(K,N) = \Theta(\log N)$ holds for general LLM trainings when $K$ is large, as we calculated in the strongly convex linear regression case, here we do observe that $K(\lambda,N)$ gradually increases when $N$ increases, and it follows that $K(\lambda,N) \approx 0.80 \log N + 5.21$ with the correlation coefficient being $r = 0.97$.
+In this formula, the dataset $N$ is measured in billions of tokens (B).

+\paragraph{Experiments with Learning Rate Decay.}For further investigation of the scaling behaviour of multi-epoch training, we conduct LLM experiments with a non-constant learning rate schedule, aligning with the common practice in reality.
+Specifically, we additionally repeat the above analysis with a WSD learning rate schedule with linear decay.
+The experimental setup and results are described in Appendix~\ref{app:experiment-llm-lrs}.